Find your SisterhoodMar 15, 2020

-After struggling with self belief for the longest time, I started to realise that the way we talk to each other, and to ourselves are pure habit.
+After struggling with self-belief for the longest time, I started to realise that the way we talk to each other and to ourselves is pure habit.
 Once you become aware of your gossiping habit, you can start to change it.

 Instead of talking about other people, talk about your ideas and dreams.